kshitij12345/kshitij12345.github.io/_posts/2023-01-22-Python-Plugins.md

 ##### Plug-in

 A non-invasive approach will involve a plug-in capability so that the existing code is not affected everytime a new plugin is installed.
-For the plug-in approach to work, the main library/application has to publicly state what it expects of the plug-in or how it interacts with the plug-in interface.
+For the plug-in approach to work, the main library has to publicly state what it expects of the plug-in or how it interacts with the plug-in interface.
 In this blog, we will dive deeper into a simple plugin example with Python.

 #### Python Entry Point Specification

 Before we dive into the implementation, let us understand a bit about Python's Entry Point Specification which will help us implement this with ease.
 From setuptools [documentation](https://setuptools.pypa.io/en/latest/userguide/entry_point.html), we understand that

-> Entry points are a type of metadata that can be exposed by packages on installation.
+> Entry points are a type of metadata that can be exposed by s on installation.

 It is useful when a package would like to enable customization of its functionalities via plugins.